SuperCompUCSD/SuperCompUCSD.github.io/content/posts/advent-of-scc-2.md

                       sym: asciicircum  (94), utf8: ''
 ```

-From this I can see the key is *asciicircum*, and I edited my own config to have `XKB_asciicircum` do whatever I wished it to do.
+With wev I was able to see the key I wanted was *asciicircum*, and I edited my own config to have `XKB_asciicircum` do whatever I wished it to do.
 Overall, it's just a good tool to keep in mind.